DSpace/RestContract/items.md

 * templateItemOf: the collection that have the item as template
 * relationships: the relationships to other items
 * thumbnail: the main thumbnail of the item
+* supervisionOrders: list of supervision orders defined for the item

 Status codes:
 * 200 OK - if the item is found and it is visible to the current user or the anonymous user.
 Withdrawn items are returned